bsdimp/freebsd-git-docs/URLs.md

 ### "admin" branch

-The `access` and `mentors` files are stored in a orphan branch, `internal/admin`, in each repository.
+The `access` and `mentors` files are stored in an orphan branch, `internal/admin`, in each repository.

 Following example is how to check out the `internal/admin` branch to a local branch named `admin`: